cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 RELEASE NOTES
-This unofficial version has been derived from the latest official Testing release T1.4-413 and from the official master branch up to date.
+This unofficial version has been derived from the latest official Testing release T1.4-450.

 This version includes some features not (yet) available in the Open Rails testing official version, that is: